Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Vortex Optics is no longer just known as a brand that offers sporting products.
 Now, it’s a lifestyle brand that prioritizes quality and functionality.

-Vortex’s dedication and commitment to customers and quality created a loyal following.
 And for a good reason – their scope options are excellent.

 Vortex provides a wide range of quality products – from rings to rifle scopes.

-It’s crazy that they have a large selection – more than what various brands of lower quality have.
+It’s crazy that they have a LARGE selection – more than what various brands of lower quality have.

 So, even if your Vortex scope is made in the Philippines or China, you can bet it’s no laughing stock of a product.